 - 1. Significance of the problem to be addressed - 2.
 Innovation of the proposed solutions - 3.
 Strength and breadth (interdisciplinary nature) of the investigative team - 4.
-Methodological rigor and feasibility, with clear milestones - 5.
-Generalizability: Likelihood the innovation will be broadly applicable and impact translational research or delivery of care - 6.
-A reporting plan, whether the study yields positive or negative results - 7.
+Methodological rigor, feasibility, and generalizability - 5.
+Clear project milestones and reporting plan - 6.
+Potential of scalability and potential to affect quality and efficiency of care - 7.
+Inclusivity of the study team participants - 8.
+Impact of the work on health equity - 9.
 The likelihood that the investment will lead to external funding, publication, or a licensable innovation; early-career faculty involvement, race/gender inclusiveness of the research team; and inclusion of women, minorities, older adults, and children as potential study participants.